birdiescafe/birdiescafe.github.io/index.md

 #### Route 66 Sandwich - $9
 Homemade buttermilk biscuit topped with fried chicken, cheddar cheese and garlic aïoli.
 Served with hash browns.
 Add an egg or bacon for $2.

-#### Hwy 97 Sandwich - $12
+#### Green Chile Biscuit - $9
-Birdies' biscuit with smoked pit ham, sweet cream butter, whole grain mustard and tomato jam.
-Served with a two-egg cheddar cheese omelet and slices of fresh tomato.
+Homemade buttermilk biscuit with bacon and a two-egg green chile, cheddar cheese omelet.
+Served with rice and beans or hash browns and tomato jam.

 ### Birdies' Specials